Fiber Optic Technology

 Speed and Reliability

-Fiber internet offers speeds up to 10 Gbps with less signal interference over long distances.
+Fiber internet provides speeds of up to 10 Gbps.
+It also has less signal interference over long distances.
 You get faster download and upload speeds with reduced latency and better security.
-As most lines are buried in underground conduits, fiber is less susceptible to interruptions due to downed lines.
+Fiber is less likely to be interrupted because most lines are buried underground.

 How fast is your internet?
 Run a quick internet speed test to find out!